 Why visit Honfleur in Normandy?

-Honfleur is often listed as one of the most beautiful towns in France.
+Honfleur is almost always listed as one of the best towns in Normandy, and one of the most beautiful in France.
 It is famed for attracting artists thanks to its rich colors and beautiful cloudy skies (not like when I took the pictures LOL).

 - Historical houses throughout the town - some date back to medieval times